7228 Automotive Transit Shop Supervisor I

 1. Two (2) years of second level supervisory experience overseeing a division in which transit, automotive or heavy-duty vehicles are serviced; OR

-2. Four (4) years of experience supervising the mechanical maintenance and repair of transit, automotive or heavy-duty vehicles; AND
+2. Four (4) years of experience supervising the maintenance and repair of transit, automotive or heavy-duty vehicles; AND

 3. Possession of a valid Class C driver license.